$40 Grocery Budget

 And yes, we do eat…and we eat healthy, delicious meals.

-I don’t talk about this much, but whenever I do I sure do get a load of questions.
-Because of that, I wanted to dedicate a little area designated for it.
+I don’t talk about this much, but whenever I do I sure do get loads of questions.
+Because of that, I wanted to dedicate a little area designated just for that.

 We started our marriage very young and on a budget.
-When my husband and I were married he was finishing up his Master’s degree and we were living on my salary and his small stipend from his assistantship at the University he attended.
+A pretty tight one.
+When my husband and I were married he was finishing up his Masters degree and we were living on my salary and his small stipend from his assistantship at the University he attended.
 We lived on a cash budget and learned the importance of a dollar really quickly.

 What Broke Me